ssandeed/walmart_machine_learning_service/README.md

 ## Project Overview

 This project aimed to develop two critical models for sales forecasting and revenue optimization in the retail industry.
 The objectives were to create a Predictive Sales Revenue Model and a Sales Revenue Forecasting Model using machine learning and time-series analysis techniques.
-These models play a pivotal role in enhancing decision-making processes at the retail sector's tactical and strategic levels.
+These models are pivotal in enhancing decision-making processes at the retail sector's tactical and strategic levels.

 ## Objective